OurBigBook

 Select a custom Liquid template file for the output.

-If not given, the default template at one point was:
+If no template is present, the default template at one point was:

 <!doctype html>